erizov/Professor/semester_1/lecture_02_efficient_sorting/heap_sort/README.md

 ## Real-World Applications

-- **Enterprise Applications**: Heap Sort is used in production systems
+- **Enterprise Applications**: Heap Sort is employed in production systems
 - **PEffectivenessOptimization**: Applied to improve system efficiency
 - **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Heap Sort is the best solution for all problems" ✓ **CORRECT**: Heap Sort has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Heap Sort is the best solution for all problems" ✓ **CORRECT**: Heap Sort has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Heap Sort is too complex to understand" ✓ **CORRECT**: Heap Sort can be understood by breaking it down into smaller steps